-Course CRJ-1313 Title Intro to Criminal Justice Hours 3 Description History, development, and philosophy of law enforcement in a democratic society, introduction to agencies involved in the administration of criminal justice; career orientation.
+career orientation.
 Three hours lecture.
 CRJ-1323 Police Admin. & Organization I 3 Principles of organization and administration in law enforcement as applied to law enforcement agencies; introduction to concepts of organizational behavior.
 Three hours lecture.
 CRJ-1363 Introduction to Corrections 3 An overview of the correctional field; its origins, historical and philosophical background, development, current status, relationship with other facets of the criminal justice system and future prospects.
 Three hours lecture.
 CRJ-1373 Intro to Homeland Security 3 The issues pertaining to the role and mission of the Department of Homeland Security and related agencies, both domestic and international.
 Three hours lecture.
 CRJ-2323 Criminal Law 3 A study of the basic elements of substantive criminal law including defenses to criminal liability.

 Three hours lecture.
 CRJ-2333 Criminal Investigation I 3 A study of principles of investigation; proper collection, documentation, and preservation of evidence.
 Three hours lecture.
-CRJ-2413 Admin of Criminal Justice 3 A study of the legal concepts and procedures, including laws of arrest and search warrant procedures, beginning with the issuance of legal process to ultimate disposition, including information, indictments, arraignments, preliminary hearings, bail,

-CRJ-2513 Juvenile Justice 3 Organization, functions, and jurisdiction of juvenile agence Processing, detention, and disposition of disposition of the soliton of the solito disposition of cases.
-Statute court procedure applied to juve Three hours lecture. s and es
+CRJ-2413 Admin of Criminal Justice 3 A study of the legal concepts and procedures, including laws of arrest and search warrant procedures, beginning with the issuance of legal process to ultimate disposition, including information, indictments, arraignments, preliminary hearings, bail, juries and trial and penal conditions.
+Three hours lecture.
+CRJ-2513 Juvenile Justice 3 Organization, functions, and jurisdiction of juvenile agencies.
+Processing, detention, and disposition of cases.
+Statutes and court procedures applied to juveniles.
+Three hours lecture.